 Where To Stay In the Park in Winter

 You can easily spend several days in Grand Teton National Park if you so choose and a fun way to do that is to stay overnight in the park.
 Although only two options are available for lodging in the park in winter, both are steeped in Western tradition, adding another texture to your whole Jackson Hole experience.

-- Celebrating its 90th year, Triangle X Ranch is a premier Wyoming dude ranch located in Grand Teton National Park.
+- For more than 90 years, Triangle X Ranch has been a premier Wyoming dude ranch located in Grand Teton National Park.
 Ideally situated to enjoy both Grand Teton and Yellowstone national parks, there is a one-night minimum stay in one of the cozy cabins during the winter season (December 26 through mid-March).
-With the option of staying at Triangle X, you can take a wildlife or photo tour one day in the park, then embark on a cross country ski adventure in and around Taggart Lake the next.
+With the option of staying at Triangle X, you can take a wildlife or photo tour one day in the park, then embark on a cross-country ski adventure in and around Taggart Lake the next.
 The ranch also boasts a four-star dining experience.
 Call 307-733-2183 for more information.